Mary A. G. Dight

 Mary A. G. Dight (November 7, 1860 – February 8, 1923) was an American physician.
-She served as president of the Hempstead Academy of Medicine, had charge of the Woman's Hospital of Philadelphia, and was the pioneer in pursuing the establishment of a woman's medical college in New Orleans.
-At least during her marriage to Charles Fremont Dight, she was a supporter of the human eugenics movement.
+She served as president of the Hempstead Academy of Medicine, had charge of the Woman's Hospital of Philadelphia, and was a pioneer in pursuing the establishment of a woman's medical college in New Orleans.
+During her marriage to Charles Fremont Dight, she was a supporter of the human eugenics movement.

 Biography

-Mary (nickname, "Minnie")Alice Glidden Crawford was born in Portsmouth, Ohio, November 7, 1860.
+Mary (nickname, "Minnie")Alice Glidden Crawford was born in Portsmouth, Ohio, on November 7, 1860.
 She was the only daughter of Mary Young (Glidden) and George Crawford.
 Her mother descended from New England families.
-Mrs. Crawford believed in the higher education of women and encouraged her daughter to pursue the profession of her choice.
+Dight's mother supported the higher education of women and encouraged her daughter to pursue the profession of her choice.
 Minnie had two brothers, George and John.

-Dight was a fine musician, and a graduate of the New England Conservatory of Music, Boston.
+Dight was an accomplished musician and a graduate of the New England Conservatory of Music in Boston.
 She spoke German fluently.
-She was graduated from the department of regular medicine and surgery of the University of Michigan Medical School, one of the youngest of the class of 1884.
+She was graduated from the Department of Regular Medicine and Surgery of the University of Michigan Medical School, one of the youngest of the class of 1884.
 She was also a graduate of the College of Homeopathic Medicine and Surgery, University of Minnesota, 1892.

 Returning to Ohio, she practiced medicine for a year.
-She wed Benjamin C. Trago, May 9, 1885, but unhappy in the marriage, she went abroad in 1886 and continued her studies in Paris and Vienna for two years.
+She wed Benjamin C. Trago, on May 9, 1885, but unhappy in the marriage, she went abroad in 1886 and continued her studies in Paris and Vienna for two years.
 She returned to Portsmouth and was chosen president of the Hempstead Academy of Medicine.

-While a student in medicine, she made the acquaintance of Professor Charles Fremont Dight, M. D., at that time one of the medical faculty of the University of Michigan, who after a six year's professorship in the American Medical College in Beirut, Syria, returned to the U.S. to marry her, in 1892; they divorced in 1899.
+While a medical student, she made the acquaintance of Professor Charles Fremont Dight, M. D., at that time one of the medical faculty of the University of Michigan, who after a six year professorship in the American Medical College in Beirut, Syria, returned to the U.S. to marry her, in 1892; they divorced in 1899.

 Dight urged efforts for social reforms.
 Her home was in Faribault, Minnesota.

-Mary A. G. Dight died in Colebrook, New Hampshire, February 8, 1923.
+Mary A. G. Dight died in Colebrook, New Hampshire, on February 8, 1923.
 Her estate was administered in Philadelphia, Pennsylvania.